wmikolajczyk/complex-network-analysis/README.md

 # Complex network analysis
-This is the code of my master's thesis
+This is the code of my master's thesis: `Deep neural networks in the analysis and mining of complex networks`

+The goal was to analyze the possibilities of recreating complex networks by using deep neural networks

 ### Preparation
 #### Real graphs